 Below are a few rules I try to follow to ensure my vegan toddler meal plan is nutritious, varied and fun:

-Things I Keep in Mind When Planning Vegan Toddler Meals
+Things I Keep in Mind When Planning My Vegan Toddler’s Meals

 – I offer a large variety of foods to my daughter, and introduce new foods regularly.
 I try to make sure she gets plenty of calories to maintain her growth and keep her energy levels up.